studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - You can disable caching for a file by adding `cache` parameter to `false` in your medias REST request.
 Refer to the REST requests in your `src > back > theme > functions.php`.

 > [!NOTE]
->- No logic is done for clear files from the cache.
 >- Media caching works only on secure URLs.
+>- For now, you can't delete cache on demand.
+It's coming.
+>- For now, the no more used medias are not deleted from the cache.
+It's coming.

 ## To Know